 If you are job searching, it may sound sort of dangerous to network without a resume.
 But let me propose this- If you are networking and people are asking you for your resume, you are doing it all wrong!

 If you were already employed and asked to meet with someone, would they ask for your resume?
 No.

 Why Is Networking With a Resume A Bad Idea?

 Networking should be about gathering and sharing mutually beneficial information.
 Furthermore, you are much more likely to be granted a networking meeting if the person feels like they have something to gain from the conversation.
-When they know you are job searching, there is sort of a unwritten understanding that they be expected to open their contacts to you, and many people are not comfortable with that.
+When they know you are job searching, there is sort of an unwritten understanding that they are expected to open their contacts to you, and many people are not comfortable with that.
 Plus, subconsciously, the person is probably thinking, “How will I benefit from this conversation?”
 It is up to you to make sure you address their needs as much as your own, so tell them up front how they may benefit.

 The First Thing You Need to Do…